 Monumental Brass Society (London, England)

-Bernard Brenner brass rubbings collection, Collection #C0044, Special Collections Research Center, George Mason University Libraries.
+Bernard Brenner brass rubbings collection, C0044, Special Collections and Archives, George Mason University Libraries.

 Collection donated by Bernard Brenner in 1996-1998.

-Processed by Special Collections Research Center staff.
+Processed by Special Collections and Archives staff.
 EAD markup completed by Eron Ackerman and Jordan Patty in April 2009.